EmoryHPC/practical-data-science/README.md

 * **Iterative problem-solving**.
 Knowledge emerges through cycles of experimentation, feedback, and adjustment rather than from fixed, final answers.

 * **Bridging theory and practice**.
 Like pragmatist philosophy, Practical Data Science refuses to separate theory from application: methods and concepts are evaluated by the consequences they produce when put into practice.

+### Practical Data Science Meets Open Science

+Open Science emphasizes transparency, reproducibility, collaboration, and accessibility in knowledge production.
+Practical Data Science naturally aligns with these commitments because both paradigms resist treating knowledge as fixed or private.
+Instead, they value knowledge as a process—emergent, collective, and always open to revision.

+Connections between the two paradigms:

+Transparency of process.
+Iterative, pragmatic cycles of experimentation are strengthened when methods, data, and code are openly shared.

+Community feedback.
+Pragmatism’s emphasis on consequences expands when others can test, critique, and build on your methods—core to open science.

+Accessibility.
+Practical usefulness depends on whether others can actually access and apply tools and knowledge; open science removes barriers.

+Ethical responsibility.
+Context sensitivity demands attention to fairness, justice, and inclusivity—values advanced by open access to research and data.

+Thus, Practical Data Science is not simply a methodological stance but a call to embed pragmatist principles into the open science movement.
+The openness of data, code, and methods creates the very feedback loops pragmatism depends upon.

 ### How to Approach a Problem